nielsfaber/scheduler-component/README.md

 #### Option 1: Via HACS

 Make sure you have HACS installed.
 If you don't, run `curl -sfSL https://hacs.xyz/install | bash -` in HA.
-Then choose Components under HACS.
-Choose the menu in the upper right, and select Custom repositories.
-Then add this repo's URL.
-You should be able to choose Install now.
+Choose Integrations under HACS.
+Then hit the plus button, search for "scheduler", choose it, and hit install in HACS.

 #### Option 2: Manual
 Clone this repository or download the source code as a zip file and add/merge the `custom_components/` folder with its contents in your configuration directory.